 earliest Water Festival Canoe Races make this exhibit one you would not want to miss!
 Native peoples lived here for some 10,000 years.
 We celebrate their history - then and now.

-Our newest exhibit is our oldest subject: The Dale Conklin Prehistory Exhibit features ancient remains of the Colombian Mammoth, and information about our last Ice Age.
+The Dale Conklin Prehistory Exhibit features ancient remains of the Colombian Mammoth, and information about our last Ice Age.
 Glaciers once covered this part of the Pacific Northwest with ice over 3,000 feet thick.
 Learn how the glaciers shaped Island County, and how the mammoths may have become extinct!

 (while you are here, pick up one of our GeoPark Driving Tour maps)